capistrano/capistrano-2.x-docs/Formatting-Logs.md

  * `:white`

 ### priority
-  `:priority` is an Integer defining the matchers priority.
+  `:priority` is an Integer defining the matcher's priority.

 ### style
  `:style` can have the following values: